 - Don’t motorists already slow down if they see a vehicle with flashing lights ahead?

 - How will the new rule be evaluated?

 - Who will lead the evaluation?

-This rule is being introduced to improve the safety of police and emergency workers working on the road as well as the people they are protecting.
+This rule was introduced to improve the safety of police and emergency workers, as well as the people they are protecting.
 The new rule provides certainty for motorists about how they should behave when emergency vehicles are stationary on the road and displaying blue or red flashing lights.

 The new rule requires that motorists must not exceed 40km/h when passing a stationary emergency vehicle displaying flashing blue or red lights.
-Motorists must also give way to any person on foot in the vicinity of an emergency vehicle displaying flashing lights and not increase speed until a sufficient distance past the vehicle so as not to cause a danger to any person in the vicinity of the vehicle.
+Motorists must also give way to any person on foot near an emergency vehicle displaying flashing lights and not increase speed until a sufficient distance past the vehicle.